George Girvan: FC Barcelona

 Two months later, Hispania AC organized the first edition of the Copa Macaya in 1901, which was the first football championship played on the Iberian Peninsula, and the forerunner for the Catalan championship which began in 1903.
 The first match of the tournament saw Barcelona take on Hispania AC on 20 January 1901, held at Barca's second ever home ground, the Campo del Hotel Casanovas on Gran Via, and at some point during the game Girvan scored the opening goal, thus assuring a place in the footballing history books as the author of the very first competitive goal in Barcelona history, although Barça went on to lose 1–2 and eventually lost the title to Hispania.
 At the tournament, Girvan formed an attacking partnership with John Parsons and captain Joan Gamper, netting a second goal against Franco-Española for a total of two goals.
 During his time with Barcelona, Girvan became well known for his adaptability, owing to his superior knowledge of the game compared to the locals.
-He played eight games for Barcelona in total and scored the same amount of goals, thus achieving a ratio of 1 goal per game.
+He played eight games for Barcelona in total and scored the same number of goals, thus achieving a ratio of one goal per game.

 Girvan left Barça in 1901 to join their city rivals Hispania AC, thus reuniting with his fellow countrymen Hamilton, Gold and J. Black, a decision he might have regretted as Barça then won the second edition of the Copa Macaya.
-With time, Girvan’s economic and social situation improved, and as a result, he returned to his native Scotland, specifically to Newmilns, where he would go on to become the city's mayor.
+With time, Girvan's economic and social situation improved, and as a result, he returned to his native Scotland, specifically to Newmilns, where he would go on to become the city's mayor.
 Girvan would fondly reminisce about the innocence and naivety he had in the early days of football in Barcelona.

 Later life

-In 1957, Geordie was in Hampden Park to watch a game between Scotland and Spain, ending in a 4–2 win for the Scots, and at the end of the game the former Barcelona man said: “I suppose I taught these guys how to play, and how to commit fouls!”.
+In 1957, Geordie was in Hampden Park to watch a game between Scotland and Spain, ending in a 4–2 win for the Scots, and at the end of the game the former Barcelona man said: "I suppose I taught these guys how to play, and how to commit fouls!".
 Girvan died on 3 July 1968 at the age of 90.